 - 1,384 aged 2-6 on antipsychotics (total of 7,817 children aged 2-6 years).5

-Psychiatric Screening: Is the use of a highly subjective checklist usually based on the DSM in order to diagnose a child or adult with a “mental illness.”
-From these screenings and referrals, infants and children can be prescribed stimulants, antidepressants and antipsychotic drugs, placing them at risk of ill-health and potentially dangerous side effects─some even deadly.
+Psychiatric Screening: Is the use of a highly subjective checklist usually based on the DSM or DC:0-5 (for children aged 0-5 years) in order to diagnose a child or adult with a “mental illness.”
+From these screenings and subsequent referrals of identified children, infants and children toddlers can be “diagnosed” and prescribed stimulants, antidepressants and or antipsychotic drugs, placing them at risk of ill-health and potentially dangerous side effects─some even deadly.